 Chilkur Balaji Temple is popularly known as Visa Balaji Temple is an ancient Hindu temple of Lord Balaji on the banks of Osman Sagar Lake near Hyderabad, India.
 It is 17 km from Mehedipatnam.
 It is one of the oldest temples in Hyderabad built during the time of Madanna and Akkanna, the uncles of Bhakta Ramadas.

-Thousand Pillars Temple: A Shiva temple at Hanmakonda, in Warangal.
+Ramappa Temple: A Shiva temple located in the temple town of Palampet, near Warangal.

 Bhadrakali Temple, Warangal known to be one of the oldest temples for Goddess Bhadrakali, located in Warangal.